foonly/foondot/README.md

 # Foondot

-Foondot is a utility that manages symlinks from a central repository, linking files and folders according to a configuration file.
-It is written in Go and statically linked, requiring no special dependencies.
+Foondot is a utility that manages symlinks from a local repository, linking files and folders according to a configuration file.
+Foondot doesn't handle any of the syncing of the repository.
+That can be handled by git or a utility like syncthing or dropbox.
+It is written in Go and thus statically linked, requiring no special dependencies.

 ## Configuration